 Due to anticipated funding constraints, a fourth category includes projects that had merit but could not be completed by 2045 with anticipated revenue.
-These projects that are not part of our fiscally constrained plans are compiled separately.
+These projects that are not part of our fiscally constrained plans are compiled separately in the Comprehensive Transportation Plan (CTP) for the DCHC MPO.
 Each project in the fiscally-constrained plan has a project identifier that is shown on the 2045 MTP Road Project Map.
 The project listing in Appendix 1 includes information on each project's limits, length, present and future lanes, funded completion year, cost estimation and whether it meets federal definitions for a regionally significant or exempt project.